Skip to main content

 The role of a central Concourse

 During the team's discussions, we noted that under option 3 we would need to rebuild any artifacts at the beginning of each run.
-Conceptually this should be OK because the artifacts being built are reproducible, and running the build twice should always result in the same output.
-However, it was noted that we have seen that this is not the case in practice on a number of occasions, across a number of applications in recent memory.
+Conceptually this should be OK because the artifacts we build are reproducible, and running the build twice should always result in the same output.
+However, we noted that we have seen that this is not the case in practice on a number of occasions, across a number of applications in recent memory.

-We believe this was caused by Ruby On Rails' asset precompilation being flaky.
-We have observed that in most cases the built container image correctly includes stylesheets and the like, but in a few unpredictable cases the process that generates them fails, but the build continues.
+We believe the cause was Ruby On Rails' asset pre-compilation being flaky.
+We have observed that in most cases the built container image correctly includes assets, but in a few unpredictable cases the process that generates them fails, but the build continues.
 Therefore, increasing the number of builds taking place during a deployment will increase the number of instances of bad artifact builds.

-As a team we briefly considered bringing the failures up with the relevant team and working with them to fix it, but it was pointed out that the problem can be encountered by every team that uses Ruby On Rails, because the issue is with Rails' asset precompilation.
+As a team we briefly considered bringing the failures up with the relevant team and working with them to fix it.
+However, we realised that every team that uses Ruby On Rails can experience the problem, because the issue is with Rails' asset pre-compilation.

-We instead settled on the fact that we must build the artifacts once at the beginning of a deployment, verify them, and reuse them across environments.
-This is the same behaviour as in our existing system, with the artifacts being built in GitHub Actions.
+We instead settled on the fact that we must build the artifacts a single time at the beginning of a deployment, verify them, and reuse them across environments.
+This is the same behaviour as in our existing system, where we build the artifacts in GitHub Actions.

 We decided we did not want to continue with GitHub Actions building our artifacts because we find it to be too slow and unreliable for that purpose.
 We instead decided to introduce a central Concourse deployment, on which the artifact builds could take place.